EsaPo/EsaPo/README.md

 ### Hi,
-I am a passionate enthusiast of Linux and home automation systems, and nowadays I'm learning Full stack programming in my freetime.
+I am a passionate enthusiast of Linux and home automation systems, and nowadays I'm learning C and C++ language in my freetime.
+Before that I have learned Full stack programming.

 Here you can found my codings for some applications what I have done and here are also my old docker compose configuration files what I have use with Home Assistant.